 - Fasken Martineau DuMoulin LLP invests in ongoing employee development with tuition subsidies for courses related and indirectly related to their current positions (no maximum) and subsidies for professional accreditation

-- Fasken Martineau DuMoulin LLP supports employees who are new mothers with maternity leave top-up payments, to 95% for 6 weeks and provides generous academic scholarships for employees with university and college-bound children (up to $20,000 per child)
+- Fasken Martineau DuMoulin LLP supports employees who are new mothers with maternity leave top-up payments, to 95 per cent for six weeks and provides generous academic scholarships for employees with university and college-bound children (up to $20,000 per child)

 - Fasken Martineau DuMoulin LLP encourages employees to lead active, healthy lives by providing subsidized access to an onsite fitness facility which features a variety of exercise equipment, a 25-metre UV-purified pool, a steam room and instructor-led yoga classes

 Fasken has a big-hearted approach to its employees

 Fasken is that rare firm that has a big heart not only when it comes to community giving, but also in the way it treats employees.
 Thirty-year law-firm veteran Sandra Wolsynuk, legal assistant and client services team lead, learned this when two tragedies struck her family: first, the passing of her son 10 years ago, and then her husband's fatal cancer in 2014.